 PRISM takes as input a description of a system written in a probabilistic variant of Reactive Modules [1].
 It first constructs the model from this description and computes the set of reachable states.
-The model can be a DTMC, an MDP or a CTMC.
+The model can be a DTMC, MDP or CTMC.
 PRISM accepts specifications in either the logic PCTL or CSL depending on the model type.
 The tool then performs model checking to determine which states of the system satisfy each specification.
-For PCTL properties and DTMC or MDP models, PRISM implements the algorithms of [16,10,9] (including fairness) and the subsequent improvements of [3].
-For CSL and CTMCs, methods based on [7] are used.
+For PCTL properties PRISM implements the algorithms of [14,8,7,3].
+For CSL, methods based on [6,21] are used.
 It is also possible to export the transition matrix of the model, enabling analysis in other applications and visualisation of the model.
 Fig. 1 shows the structure of the tool and Fig. 2 shows a screen-shot of the tool running.